fion21/Robots-React/README.md

 ![alt text](https://github.com/fion21/Robots-React/blob/master/robosample.png)

-Reproduced here single-handedly by being based on the Senior Developer tasks set out to achieve in the ZTM Series by Andrei Neagoie.
+Reproduced by myself single-handedly by being based on the Senior Developer tasks set out to achieve in the ZTM Series by Andrei Neagoie.